top of page

 “You did not answer my question.”

-Valletta scribbled information before securing the flight log in a fuselage compartment.
+Valletta scribbled some notes before securing the flight log in a fuselage compartment.

 “Sir, I completed the pref-light checks on our Dauntless SBD-3 dive bomber.”